3ds Max Sanity Checker Customization

-The SMTD Sanity Checker can be enabled via the "Run Sanioty Check Automatically Before Submission" checkbox in the "Sanity Check" group of controls located just above the tabs and below the Priority slider.
+The SMTD Sanity Checker can be enabled via the "Run Sanity Check Automatically Before Submission" checkbox in the "Sanity Check" group of controls located just above the tabs and below the Priority slider.

 Alternatively, pressing the "Run Now!" button will trigger the tests manually without submitting a job.

-If there are errors, the Sanity Checker dialog will pop up and list the results of those tests that the scene failed to pass.
+If there are errors, the Sanity Checker dialogue will pop up and list the results of those tests that the scene failed to pass.